RaspAP/raspap-website/docs/blog/posts/led-traffic.md

 Reading from `/proc/net/dev` is extremely low-cost — it's just a file read.
 It can be safely polled **10–20 times per second** (every 50–100 ms) with **minimal system impact**, especially on a Raspberry Pi.
 This is comparable to how `top`, `htop`, or system monitors work.

 ### Step 2: Poll and calculate activity
 A small program is required to read the current TX/RX bytes from `/proc/net/dev` at a fixed interval (let’s say every 100ms), read the next value and calculate the difference.
 This is a persistent process written in compiled C that runs in the background.
-In the next step, I’ll create a unit file that uses this program as the basis for a systemd service.
+In the next step, I’ll create a `systemd` unit file that uses this program as the basis for a service.

-The contents of this source file, which I’ve named `raspap-network-monitor.c`, is shown below:
+The contents of this [source file](https://github.com/RaspAP/raspap-webgui/blob/master/installers/raspap-network-monitor.c), which I’ve named `raspap-network-monitor.c`, is shown below:
 ```c linenums="1"
 /*
 RaspAP Network Activity Monitor